tybalex/mcp-redis/README.md

 ### Via Smithery

-To install Redis MCP Server for Claude Desktop automatically via [Smithery](https://smithery.ai/server/@redis/mcp-redis):
+If you'd like to test the [Redis MCP Server](https://smithery.ai/server/@redis/mcp-redis) deployed [by Smithery](https://smithery.ai/docs/deployments), you can configure Claude Desktop automatically:

 ```bash
 npx -y @smithery/cli install @redis/mcp-redis --client claude
 ```

-Follow the prompt and provide the details to configure the server.
+Follow the prompt and provide the details to configure the server and connect to Redis (e.g. using a Redis Cloud database).
 The procedure will create the proper configuration in the `claude_desktop_config.json` configuration file.

 ### Manual configuration